The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

-\begin{proof} The first claim is a statement of the generic vanishing theorem of Kramer and Weissauer \cite[Lemma 11.2]{KramerWeissauer}.
-(This is stated for varieties over $\mathbb C$ and singular cohomology, but we may embed $\mathbb C(\eta)$ into $\mathbb C$ and then base change from the \'{e}tale to the analytic site).
+\begin{proof} The first claim follows from \cite[Lemma 11.2]{KramerWeissauer}, which is stated for varieties over $\mathbb C$ and singular cohomology, but we may embed $\mathbb C(\eta)$ into $\mathbb C$ and then base change from the \'{e}tale to the analytic site.

 The second claim follows from the same theorem, but indirectly.
 By restricting to an open subset of $X$, we may assume $X$ is smooth.
 Let $m$ be the dimension of $X$.
 We may spread $K$ out (using the fact that it is of geometric origin) to a sheaf $K'$ over $A \times X$ such that $K'[m]$ is perverse.
-Let $\pi: A \times X \to A$ and $\rho: A \times X \to X$ be the projections.
+Let $\pi\colon A \times X \to A$ and $\rho\colon A \times X \to X$ be the projections.